-The Name Mandera from history has been attributed to Madeer.
-The umblical cord of animals, more specifically the Camels, Goats.
-Nomadic Pastrolists who roamed these region had been closing up near the River Dawa to drink their animals and many animals were giving birth during these times..
+Historically, the name Mandera has been attributed to Madeer, the umbilical cord of animals, more specifically camels and goats.
+Nomadic pastoralists who roamed these region had been closing up near the River Daua to water their animals and many animals reproduced during these times..

-Records from the Kenya National Archives show the British East Africa Protectorate was present in around 1890s though The British Colony of Kenya established a permanent post in around 1910 covering Mandera from Moyale Post.
+Records from the Kenya National Archives show the British East Africa Protectorate was present in around 1890s though the British Colony of Kenya established a permanent post in around 1910 covering Mandera from Moyale Post.
 Tribes present in Mandera region were Garre, Murule, Degodia and some Corner Tribes.
-Merchant Arabs and other non-local Somalis were there doing business in around Rhamu during these times.
+Merchant Arabs and other non-local Somalis were there doing business in around Rhamu.
 British Colonists started recording events as early as 1893 including the ‘Colka Caalin’ of the 1915 between Garre on one side and Degodia and Murule on another side.

-Among the notable incident of Mandera history was the The Rhamu Incident of the 1977 in which Somalia Military Invaded Ethiopia defences from the Kenya side in which A force of 1500 Somali soldiers attacked a border post, and killed 30 Kenyan police officers and soldiers.
-Because Mandera is inhabited by Somalis, who resemble those of Somalia and Ethiopia, The Somalia army successfully crossed into the Sidamo Region of Ethiopia in the so called Ogaden War
+Among the notable incident of Mandera history was the The Rhamu Incident of the 1977 in which Somalia Military Invaded Ethiopia defences from the Kenyan side.
+Some 1500 Somali soldiers attacked a border post and killed 30 Kenyan police officers and soldiers.
+Because Mandera is inhabited by Somalis, who resemble those of Somalia and Ethiopia, the Somalia army successfully crossed into the Sidamo Region of Ethiopia in the so called Ogaden War.